 Tarsialignea Workshop Museum

-In the heart of the historic center there is this gem for connoisseurs: the museum dedicated to the ancient art of wood carving of which Sorrento is the capital and over the years has managed to revive the decorative arts sector of Sorrento.
+In the heart of the historic center stands on via S. Nicola there is this gem for connoisseurs: the Inlaid Wood Work Museum dedicated to the ancient art of wood carving of which Sorrento is the capital and over the years has managed to revive the decorative arts sector of Sorrento.

 Useful Info:

-The Bottega Museum is open every day except Mondays from 10 to 13 and from 16 to 19.30 and the cost of the ticket is 8 euros per person.
+The Bottega Museum is open every day except Mondays from 10 to 13 and from 16 to 19.30 and the cost of the ticket is 8 euros per person, is 5 euros or children up to 17 y.o., and free from children up to 11 y.o.

 S. Francesco Cloister